Ronald Holmes: Later years

 Although Holmes retired from the post of the Secretary for Home Affairs and the official members of the two Councils in May 1971, he became the chairman of the Public Service Commission in November 1971 and received his knighthood from Queen Elizabeth II in Buckingham Palace on 13 July 1973.
 He finally retired from the Commission in May 1977 and began his quiet retirement with his family in Corfu, Greece.
 In May 1981, Holmes and his wife paid a visit to his old friends in Hong Kong.
 He felt unwell during the visit and was admitted to the Queen Mary Hospital for a few weeks.
 The couple continued their visit after his recovery.
 Unfortunately, upon returning to Greece, Holmes became very sick and died in a hospital on Corfu on 14 June 1981, aged 67.

 At a memorial service in St. John's Cathedral, Holmes was eulogised by Hong Kong Governor Murray MacLehose, Chief Secretary Sir Jack Cater and others.
 Secretary for Home Affairs Denis Campbell Bray hailed him as "one of the founders of post-war Hong Kong".
 Another memorial service was held in St Paul's, Covent Garden, in London, on 14 July 1981, attended by Lady Holmes.
 Holmes' remains were interred in the British Cemetery on Corfu.

 Family

-Holmes first met his future wife, Charlotte Marjorie Fisher (18 July 1920 – 14 January 2012), the only daughter of Frank Hastings Fisher, who was a former representative and manager of British American Tobacco in Japan, when he was on holiday in Australia in 1944.
+Holmes first met his future wife, Charlotte Marjorie Fisher (18 July 1920 – 14 January 2012) while on holiday in Australia in 1944.
+She was the only daughter of Frank Hastings Fisher, a former representative and manager of British American Tobacco in Japan.
 They were married at St. John's Church, Toorak, Victoria, at 11:00 am on 31 January 1945.
 Lady Holmes was a renowned botanical artist in her own right.
 The couple had two sons and the whole family moved to Corfu in 1974.
 Sir Ronald's hobbies included reading, travel and golf.
 He was a member of the Travellers Club in London and the Hong Kong Club and the Royal Hong Kong Jockey Club in Hong Kong.